iqbalali/assembly-transcriber/README.md

 cd <repository-directory>
 ```

-2. Create and activate a virtual environment:
+2. Create and activate a virtual environment (optional, you can alternatively use the system python):
 ```bash
 # Create virtual environment
 python -m venv venv